zzzprojects/docs/dapper-plus.net/pages/documentations/bulk-merge.md

 			", products);
 ```

 **The problem** is similar to what we have observed in our [Bulk Insert Benchmark](/bulk-insert#benchmark); one database round-trip is required for every row that needs to be updated, making the entire operation significantly slower than if you use the Dapper Plus `BulkMerge` method.

-Additionally, the syntax for a traditional upsert operation can be less intuitive, often requiring a refresher even for experienced developers (myself included—I often have to look it up on Google!).
+Additionally, the syntax is not very straightfoward, often make it very hard to write not only for new developers, but even for experienced developers (myself included, I need to check on Google/ChatGPT every time!).

 Let's compare the performance of both techniques: